French

 FRE301 : Francophone Cultures

 This course will focus on the development of reading strategies.
-Through an exploration of a variety of modern and historical texts students will review complex grammar, build vocabulary, study complex sentence structure, and examine cultural questions pertaining to various parts of the francophone world.
+Through an exploration of a variety of modern and historical texts students will review complex grammar, build vocabulary, study complex sentence structure, and examine cultural questions pertaining to various parts of the Francophone world.

 Credit Hour(s)